 The TransBale system can cope with first-in, first-out loading, and it can do sorting as well.
 It also features a number of sophisticated tracking and optimization features.
-At Äänekoski, the TransBale system serves as intermediate buffer storage between the mill’s production units and the loading facility.
-It has the capacity for 25,000 tonnes of pulp – the equivalent of five days’ production.
-Train loading is fully automated, and up to 1,400 tonnes of pulp can be loaded onto a train in only three hours.
+At Äänekoski, the TransBale system serves as an intermediate buffer storage between the mill’s production units and the loading facility.
+It has the capacity for 25,000 tons of pulp – the equivalent of five days’ production.
+Train loading is fully automated, and up to 1,400 tons of pulp can be loaded onto a train in just three hours.

 The scale of the project at Äänekoski and the fact that it was the first of its kind made it somewhat challenging, but the project remained well within Pesmel’s capabilities.
-From signing the agreement to the startup of the system was just 18 months, but of course there was a great deal of advance work and planning before this took place.
+There were just 18 months from signing the agreement to system startup, but there was a great deal of advance work and planning before this took place, of course.
 The system has now been up and running for over six months, and it has met the requirements that Metsä Group had for it.